 1. Know the location of your furnace filter: Kim Haddon of Haddon Heating & Cooling

 While routine furnace filter replacement is often neglected, for some, the problem starts with locating the filter in the first place.
-If you don’t know where your furnace filter is, there are a few common places to check, including the furnace blower compartment, an external compartment of the furnace, Read more
+If you don’t know where your furnace filter is, there are a few common places to check, including the furnace blower compartment, Read more

 Most homeowners understand the importance of regularly changing their furnace filters, but when it comes to choosing a product, few realize the extent of their options.
 Far from a one-size-fits-all affair, furnace filters range from disposable fiberglass units to high-efficiency pleated models, so it’s important to consider several factors before making a decision.
 Read more

 If your heating and air conditioning system needs to be repaired, there are a lot of service companies willing to do the job.
 However, it’s important to remember that due to the sophisticated nature of HVAC technology, system maintenance and repairs should only be performed by a licensed technician.
 Hiring an unlicensed, inexperienced company will not only affect the quality of your repair, it can also create a dangerous situation for everyone in your home.
 Read more